juliantsk/RPS-Multiplayer/README.md

 ## Acknowledgments

-* Thanks to University of Penn
+* Thanks to University of Penn Coding Boot Camp
-* Inspiration
+* Thanks to TAs [David Sabin](http://www.davidsabin.me/index.html) and Ben Leibowitz-Lord for guiding me on this and other projects
-* etc
+* Thanks to Anthony Briglia for teaching me